ams939/COOP2018/HabitatProject/Data/README.md

 ## American Feline Habitat Project Data Legend

 #### Species included in this data
-Panthera Onca - "Jaguar"\n
+Panthera Onca - "Jaguar",
-Leopardus Pardalis - "Ocelot"\n
+Leopardus Pardalis - "Ocelot",
-Puma Concolor - "Mountain Lion/Puma/Cougar"\n
+Puma Concolor - "Mountain Lion/Puma/Cougar",
-Lynx Canadensis - "Canadian Lynx"\n
+Lynx Canadensis - "Canadian Lynx"

 #### raw_data.zip
 Contains the raw species data files used in this project in csv format, UTF-8 encoded.
 This data was downloaded from www.iDigBio.orq using their Python API.